-I have started this site because of all the misinformation, lies and corruption that's affecting all collectors of fine Chinese Art in America.
-Many of the best examples are not brought to the open market place because the market isn't free yet, it's controlled by very few people that are cashing in and withholding in many cases the best pieces from the open market.
-All collectors must know what the finest pieces are, and the truth to make good decisions when investing in their collections.
-These people will discriminate against collectors that didn't purchase though their corrupt network of dealers and auction houses.
-Sometimes they'll put fine pieces in decorative auctions.
-They'll do this when they are forced to sell pieces at auction, that are new to the market, not purchased through someone they know or a dealer they know, and the piece is often much better than what they have previously sold in their auctions.
-They'll tell the person it's a decorative piece and this is their way to hide a piece or force the person to withdraw it from their auction.
-They protect themselves by using its their opinion and they're experts with plenty of backup by like minded corrupt people.
-This confuses collectors and makes them doubt their own abilities and keeps them relying on these corrupt experts.
-This has been done with Jade to the point collectors are afraid to purchase any Jade.
+I have started this site because of all the misinformation, lies and corruption that is affecting all collectors of fine Chinese Art in America.
+Many of the best examples are not brought out into the open market because it is not free yet.
+Rather, it is controlled by an elite cabal of people who are in many cases profiting by withholding the best pieces from the open market.
+All collectors must be able to discern the finest pieces if they are to make good decisions when investing in their collections.
+They must know the truth.
+Often the elites discriminate against collectors who did not purchase their items through the corrupt network of dealers and auction houses with which the elites are affiliated.
+Sometimes the loyalty that exists among the elites leads them to abandon their impartiality and sell objects that should be considered junk in premium auctions, just because one of their fellow dealers may have sold the piece previously, and it would discredit the professional opinion of their colleagues to do otherwise.
+They price the item as if it had the same value as it would have done before it became junk by modern standards.
+On other occasions they put fine pieces in decorative auctions.
+They do so when they are forced to sell pieces that are new to the market at auction, not purchased through someone they know or a familiar dealer, even if the piece is much better than what they have previously sold in their auctions, as is often the case.
+They tell the person it is a decorative piece to hide its value or force the person to withdraw it from their auction.
+They protect themselves by using the argument that their appraisal is their personal opinion and they are further protected by their reputation as experts with backup from their like-minded colleagues.
+This confuses collectors and makes them doubt their own abilities, keeping them reliant on the corrupt elite of experts.

-But the Chinese people hid their valuables just as they did through out their history whenever they were invaded, and no one knows what really has survived.
-China is not a equal opportunity society and all can't participate in the art markets there.
-I intend to offer some masterpieces that have not been published, this will help you understand that these corrupt people have been hiding often the best pieces from the open market.
-When purchasing Chinese arts you must pay close attention to the details of each piece, the finest pieces usually have fine detailing, well balanced form, pleasing color, and in great condition, often making you question, how was it possible to make it?
-Collectors should only buy quality pieces, also try to find honest experts that want to teach you close up, things such as what makes the piece authentic, find out why a piece is a masterpiece, learn the capabilities of the artisans during the period which you are interested in.
+A lot books will only give you bits of information that you will need, so do not just rely on one book, read as many as you can while specializing in your area of interest.
+View as many photos as possible and pay close attention to the details, form, color and condition of the objects.
+Collectors must see and know the true capabilities of the Chinese artists during any given period of China's History.
+We all know that during the cultural revolution in China the government confiscated their peoples’ personal collections and property and attempted to destroy a lot of art.
+But the Chinese people hid their valuables just as they did throughout their history whenever they were invaded, so no one knows what really survived.
+China is not an equal opportunities society and not everyone can participate in the art markets there.
+Most of the art that was hidden remains hidden.
+I intend to offer some masterpieces that have not yet been published, to help you to understand that these corrupt elites have often been hiding the best pieces from the open market.
+When purchasing Chinese arts you must pay close attention to the details of each piece, as the finest pieces usually have fine detailing, well balanced form, pleasing color, and are in great condition.
+They often make you question how it was possible for such masterful examples of craft to be made.
+Collectors should only buy quality pieces and should try to find honest experts that want to teach them things such as what makes the piece authentic, why it is a masterpiece, the capabilities of the artisans during the period that they are interested in.

 They withhold the finest pieces from the open market. and no

 one knows how to evaluate their pieces because what you see in the auction results are mostly junk pieces not what is truly available in the market place.

 They have lied so much about the true capabilities of the Chinese artisans in every period.
 And they only want to do business with the victims that have put their trust in them and they're robbing them blind.
 You must study and know what you are looking at and stop listening to these liars that are telling you all these cock & bull stories about Chinese art.
 There is a lot of good people that are caught up in their unwritten policies that they have in place and are to afraid to speak up.
 You must search out the finest pieces, just do the math during the Song Dynasty the population was 100,000,000 in China if just a half of one percent could afford the finest pieces that's a lot of Jade and porcelain made in the Song dynasty. this is why it is imperative that you collect the best possible pieces.
 You must demand they stop their corrupt policies and start offering the finest pieces on the open market so you will know where your collection fits in the real market place.
 They must open the market to everyone and stop the discrimination because the way they set this up you can't win because only they know what is really in the market place.

 The Ru ware that the National Palace Museum has in there collection are pieces that the Qianlong Emperor wrote poems on and these wares are not the Tribute or Imperial Ru ware that the Song Dynasty Emperor Huizong was receiving from the Ru Kiln.
-The Ru wares that are in Museums around the world are merchant class wares, not Tribute or Imperial wares.
+The Ru wares that are in Museums around the world are merchant class wares, not Imperial Tribute or Official Imperial wares.
 I have also offered donations by email to the British Museum, Philadelphia art Museum, The Cleveland Museum, The Smithsonian Sackler Freer Museum, Metropolitain Museum, etc. and they all didn't answer my email.
-This is part of the cover-up of Sotheby's sale of the Ru brush washer in Hong Kong April 2012 for 27,000,000.
+This is part of the cover-up of Sotheby's sale of the Ru brush washer in Hong Kong April 2012 for $27,000,000.
 I can prove it is not an Imperial piece and they should return the money and acknowledge what I have shown them all about Ru Wares.
 Right now their all trying to cover-up the truth about Ru wares.
 Because the bigger truth is that they're ripping off collectors for billions of dollars by not offering the finest pieces at their auctions and private sales.
 Major Museums and Universities are the puppets of the auction houses they'll not tell the truth they do whatever the auctions house want them to do.
 As one example even to the point of withholding the historic truth of the Song Dynasties Emperor Huizong and the Ru Kiln.
 They have no integrity and sit by and watch collectors being swindled out of their money and do nothing to stop this theft of billions of dollars from unsupecting collectors around the world.
 And these phony curators worry about their positions being lost.
 What you see being sold at auction is only a fraction of what is being sold and most of the pieces are junk.
 One way to stop them is stop buying the junk their offering you.